Who Is Liable for Severe Food Allergy Illness?

 Food preparation is generally held to the standard of what is “reasonable and ordinary.”
 That means they do not have to go out of their way to accommodate someone with allergies.
 However, if the restaurant is notified that a customer has a major food allergy and they disregard this information, they may be held liable like in this case regarding Chipotle.

-If you fall ill due to suffering a severe allergic reaction at a restaurant, you may have grounds for a lawsuit, but the case will need to be carefully considered by an experienced injury lawyer.
+If you fall ill due to suffering a severe allergic reaction at a restaurant in South Florida, you may have grounds for a lawsuit, but the case will need to be carefully considered by an experienced West Palm Beach injury attorney.

 Diner alleges Landry’s waiter failed to report shellfish allergy, Nov.
 4, 2016, By John Suayan, SETexasRecord.com